-- 58 years of age Malaysian - Fellow of the Association of Chartered Certified Accountants (ACCA), United Kingdom
+- 58 years of age Malaysian - Fellow of the Association of Chartered Certified Accountants ("ACCA"), United Kingdom

 Dato' Abdul Hamid was appointed as an Independent Non-Executive Director of Maybank Investment Bank on 26 October 2017.
-He serves as Chairman of the Audit Committee and member of the Credit and Underwriting Review Committee of the Board.
+He serves as Chairman of the Credit and Underwriting Review Committee and member of the Audit Committee.